sionleroux/escort-mission/README.md

 To build the game yourself, run: `go build .` it will produce an escort-mission file and on Windows escort-mission.exe.

-To run the tests, run: `go test ./...` but there are no tests yet.
+To run the tests, run: `go test ./...`

 The project has a very simple, flat structure, the first place to start looking is the main.go file.